 2. Deprivation tastes better with friends

 If you’re going to give up sugar, it’s definitely worth bringing in reinforcements.
 Knowing that I’d have to fess up to a friend if I’d fallen off the wagon was a great motivator.
-It was helpful to be able to share sugar-swap discoveries, gloat over righteous food choices and commiserate together through the detox symptoms.
+It was helpful to be able to share sugar-swap discoveries, celebrate making healthy food choices and commiserate together through the detox symptoms.

 3. Strange side effects